 Refresh rate: Around 15 Hz

-The lower and higher scales of the Musical notes are not captured correctly.
+The lower and higher scales of the musical notes are not captured correctly.
 Lower notes suffer from low frequency resolution where as higher frequencies suffer from low sampling rates.
 The arduino is already out of memory so there is no way to get better resolution.
-And better resolution will come at a cost of reduced refresh rate so trade-off are inevitable.
+And better resolution will come at a cost of reduced refresh rate so trade-off is inevitable.
 Layman version of Heisenberg's uncertainty principle.

-The primary difficulty is the exponentially spacing between notes (As seen in the figure.
+The primary difficulty is the exponential spacing between notes (As seen in the figure.
 Every impulse on frequency axis is a musical note).
 Algorithms like LFT might help but that's a bit advanced and little complicated for a device like arduino Nano.

 Step 3: Circuit Diagrams.